Esri/hub-ready-apps/README.md

 }
 ```

+## Accessible

+Hub Ready Apps are inclusive for all users.
+This includes people who use supportive devices such as screen-readers or keyboard navigation.
+Standards such as [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/intro/wcag) and [Section 508](https://www.section508.gov/) prescribe patterns and practices for ensuring proper accessibility.

+Hub Ready Apps should support [accessibility guidelines](./ACCESSIBLE.md).

+## Mobile Responsive

+> "The share of Americans that own smartphones is now 77%, up from just 35% ... in 2011." [- Pew Research](http://www.pewinternet.org/fact-sheet/mobile/)

+> "Today just over one-in-ten American adults are “smartphone-only” internet users – meaning they own a smartphone, but do not have traditional home broadband service." [- Pew Research](http://www.pewinternet.org/fact-sheet/mobile/)

+Building a mobile friendly application should be considered a _requirement_ if your goal is to reach anyone with internet access.

+## Localized

+Besides making it more likely that your application could be deployed in more than one location, providing translations for languages other than english broadens the reach of your application _within_ a city by including a more diverse collection of stakeholders.

+Open source frameworks like Dojo and JQuery have provided tooling to help create [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) applications for many years.
+These days there are compact, framework agnostic options like [Polyglot](https://github.com/airbnb/polyglot.js) as well.

 ## Durable State

 When using an Hub Ready App, it's important that the user can easily share the current URL to others or refresh their browser and the app will reload with the current view the user sees.
 This also applies to mobile apps that can be opened with an app URL.
 Additionally, it's important to keep the URL to application consistent over time so that users or sites that link to the app continue to work, even with new versions of the app.